-I am a Trustee of the Working Class Movement Library in Salford, and an active member of the Mary Quaile Club which organises regular events on working class history and the links with today’s society.
+I am an active member of the Mary Quaile Club which organises regular events on working class history and the links with today’s society.

 I am available to act as a historical consultant and can be contacted by email: firstname.lastname@example.org